 - Builders are moving up in the value chain.
 The influence of the main contractor is increasing rapidly in the construction sector

 - The working method is changing, partly due to contract forms like Design Build & Maintanance (DBM)

-Contractors.
-This word encapsulates how builders have operated for decades.
-They contracted for the work and then realised it.
-The architect determined what it should look like and which materials the contractor had to use.
-This working method is changing, partly due to the arrival of contract forms such as design build and maintenance (DBM).
-When a contractor becomes responsible for the long-term maintenance of a property, he of course wants to be included in the decisions on the materials and the design.
-At the same time, the industrialisation of the construction process is on the move and BIM is here to stay.
-All this means that is must be possible to build smarter, quicker but above all, cheaper.
+- When a contractor becomes responsible for the long-term maintenance of a property, he of course wants to be included in the decisions on the materials and the design.
+At the same time, the digitalisation of the construction process is on the rise and BIM is here to stay.

 Content of the research

 - The Contractor Monitor report gives insight into the contracting industry in eight different countries.

 - Both small and large building contractors are interviewed to this end.

 - Apart from their order portfolio, we also interview them on the nature of the work.